 As businesses increasingly adopt robotic process automation (RPA), it is essential to be aware of the security risks associated with this technology.
 While RPA brings a host of advantages, ranging from increased efficiency to cost savings, it also poses compound but solvable concerns.
 These risks range from typical security issues to broader business risks, making awareness and mitigation essential for maintaining security and compliance.

 Although there are some risks involved, the adoption of RPA is snowballing - with predictions that the market will reach $22 billion by 2025.
-Research from Gartner shows that around 80% of financial sector leaders have already implemented or are planning to implement RPA.
 This technology has been shown to be extremely valuable; for example, Telkomsel saved over 110,000 hours per month in 2021 by using RPA and IDP toolkits.

 However, businesses must remember the unique and widespread security risks of RPA.
-Technology leaders must know these less familiar risks and take appropriate measures to address them.
+Technology leaders, including fintech businesses, must know these less familiar risks and take appropriate measures to address them.
 Ultimately, while RPA offers many benefits, it is crucial to approach its implementation cautiously and prioritise security and compliance to ensure the technology's successful adoption.

 In many ways, RPA is a unique technology which is why robotic process automation security risks are somewhat different.
 Consider the fact, for example, that RPA effectively behaves like a human being, making use of standard human user credentials and UI actions to complete tasks.
 These are some of the key points risk-conscious enterprises should watch out for when implementing RPA: